airomem/airomem/README.md

 # Release  notes
 ## Version 1.1.1
-Changed to use disk sync always.
+Changed to use file  sync always.
 It is slower but safer on some environments.

 ## Version 1.1.0